freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-more-about-css-pseudo-selectors-by-building-a-balance-sheet/step-034.md

 # --description--

 Finally, you need to take these hidden elements out of the document flow.
-Give the span[class~="sr-only"] ` selector a `position` property set to `absolute`, a `padding` property set to `0`, and a `margin` property set to `-1px`.
-This will ensure that not only are the no longer visible, but they are not even within the page view.
+Give the `span[class~="sr-only"]` selector a `position` property set to `absolute`, a `padding` property set to `0`, and a `margin` property set to `-1px`.
+This will ensure that not only are they no longer visible, but they are not even within the page view.

 # --hints--